BIOL30000 Level 3 Tutorials

 The School of Biological Sciences Tutorial Programme

 All Level 3 SBS students are enrolled in the tutorial unit BIOL30000.
 Tutorials will provide you with knowledge and expertise related to your degree programme as well as transferable skills.
 The tutorial programme includes small group tutorials and plenary sessions.

 Small group tutorials will take place with other students from your degree programme and your Academic Tutor.
-Your small group tutorials will be arranged by your Academic Tutor.
-Tutorials should appear on your ‘myManchester’ timetable but there may be some exceptions to this so please consult with your Tutor if you are in any doubt about scheduling of small group tutorials.
+Your small group tutorials will be arranged by your Academic Tutor and will NOT appear on your ‘myManchester’ timetable.

 Plenary sessions will be delivered by specialist speakers to larger groups of students from multiple degree programmes.
 This format ensures consistent delivery of information to students.
 The times, dates and locations for plenary sessions will be on the tutorial Blackboard site (BIOL30000).

 The tutorial programme builds year-on-year and focuses on four major strands of skills: communication (written and oral); professional skills; experimental reporting; and employability, as shown in Figure 1.
 Intended Learning Outcomes (ILOs) for the Level 3 tutorials are available here.
 The Level 3 activities build on the skills you acquired in earlier years of your degree programme.

 Figure 1.
 Summary of the topics you can expect to cover in small group tutorials (top) and plenary sessions (bottom).
 Your Tutor and Programme-Director may, at their discretion, alter the content of your tutorials.

 At least 5 tutorial assignments will usually be set each semester by your Academic Tutor.
 Feedback on these will be provided by your Academic Tutor and/or your peers.